 5. Cut off the root ends.

 6. Use a gentle rocking motion to slice the cloves into several slices, or as many slices as your clove can generate.

 And that's all you need to do!
 So now you've uncovered the secret on how to cut garlic, but you most likely still have another lingering question…

 Is there is a difference between sliced and minced garlic?

 Yes, there most certainly is.
-First of all, it’s important to note that sliced and minced garlic do not look the same.
-Slices of garlic look exactly how they sound: They’re slices (like the steps you followed above).
-Minced garlic, on the other hand, is slices that have been finely chopped into smaller bits.
+First of all, it's important to note that sliced and minced garlic do not look the same.
+Slices of garlic look exactly how they sound: They're slices (like the steps you followed above).
+Minced garlic, on the other hand, refers to garlic pieces that have been chopped finely.
 OK, so then how do you mince garlic?
-Sidoti says that you should use a rocking motion to chop the garlic until it’s finely minced.
+Sidoti says that you should use a rocking motion to chop the garlic until it's finely minced.

-And as for the benefits of mincing, those smaller pieces will actually help enhance garlic’s natural flavor in a dish.
-“Minced garlic will distribute more flavor in a dish and is perfect in sauces and marinades,” Sidoti adds.
+And as for the benefits of mincing, those smaller pieces will help enhance garlic's natural flavor in a dish.
+"Minced garlic will distribute more flavor in a dish and is perfect in sauces and marinades," Sidoti says.

 Speaking of distributing more flavor, there's another trick to getting the most savory flavor out of chopped garlic.
 If you're using minced garlic in a sauté pan and are seasoning other vegetables, you'll want to make sure you give the garlic time to simmer in the olive oil by itself before tossing in any other foods into the pan.
 Heat the garlic with spices of your choice just until it becomes fragrant and then throw in the other ingredients to extract the most garlicky flavor.